Boat accident off Louisiana causes small oil spill

 The company said containment booms and skimming equipment had been deployed around the well to protect nearby shorelines.

-A Coast Guard spokesman, Ensign Tanner Stiehl, said a small sheen had developed around the accident site.
-"We don't know the specific oil content," said Stiehl.

-The Coast Guard was working with federal, state and local agencies plus Swift Energy on the response.
+The Coast Guard deployed 40 people to oversee clean-up operations and was working with federal, state and local agencies plus Swift Energy.

-P.J.
-Hahn, director of Coastal Zone Management for Plaquemines Parish, said he had seen video shot by the Coast Guard during an overflight and that the wellhead appeared to be leaking "pure sea water" rather than oil.

-The incident occurred about nine miles southwest of Port Sulphur, a small town along the lower Mississippi River some 50 miles south of New Orleans.
+The incident occurred about 9 miles southwest of Port Sulphur, a small town along the lower Mississippi River some 50 miles south of New Orleans.

 There has been a heightened awareness of spills of any magnitude since the Deepwater Horizon disaster that killed 11 rig workers and spilled millions of barrels of oil into the Gulf of Mexico in 2010.